LucianneY/HSSTest/README.md

 The visualizations in this script can be customized by modifying the arguments passed to the ggplot2 functions.
 See the ggplot2 documentation for more information.

 ## Outputs
-This script does not output any files.
-The visualizations are displayed in the RStudio Plots pane or in the viewer window.
+This script generate 2 plots for each .csv file given.

 ## Credits
-This script was written by Ruoxi.
+This script was written by Ruoxi Yuan.
 Feel free to modify and redistribute as needed.